Emotional Health: How to Develop Positive Self Talk

 I believed at the age of 12 to be “the lowest man on the totem pole.”
 In other words, I felt such low self-esteem I considered everyone else in school better than me.
 Some reasons may have been my family was poor, my father was a drunk, I wore second hand clothes, and I believed I had less than average intelligence.
 This thought ran through my head or at least in the background during my days at school all the way to high school graduation.

-No one ever told me I could change my critical thoughts.
+No one ever told me I could change my critical thoughts into positive self-talk.
 Only looking back now do I see the main critical thought patterns, which persisted for a majority of my life.
 I had no knowledge of the tools to recognize and change thoughts which I now teach teenagers in self-esteem groups.

 In my mid twenties, my main passion revolved around personal emotional, mental, and spiritual growth.
 I have strived since then to learn more about myself and develop inner strengths and abilities.
 For about twenty years through a series of major relationships, I persevered recognizing my codependent behaviors and recovering.
 During this time, I usually focused on lack and limitation rather than opening my mind to a positive creative solution.
 I felt frustrated never achieving my desired goals a lot of the time and also unknown to me I tended to sink into victim consciousness, feeling powerless.